top of page

 C-2 Concrete for Residential Underpinning in Ontario

 Residential underpinning is often treated as “mass concrete,” but durability is primarily an exposure issue .
 In concrete foundation underpinning , tight access, segmented pours, and variable curing conditions mean small field adjustments can significantly affect long-term performance.
 When underpinning is adjacent to a driveway, de-icing salts and surface runoff can introduce chlorides at construction joints near grade.
-This shifts the focus from strength alone to durabili
+This shifts the focus from strength alone to durabil

 Negin Amani